MattGrayYes/Game-Boy-Camera-Fast-Wifi-Adapter/readme.md

  - I'm not sure if just installing and creating that file is enough to make it work, I didn't make notes as I did it annoyingly.

 ### Issues
-The Raspberry Pi doesn't keep time when it's turned off.
-This is annoying because GBCamera_Saver is saving the photos into folders labelled with the date/time.
-It still seems to work, but this may cause a problem if it's trying to create a folder with the same name again because "time is repeating itself"
+The Raspberry Pi doesn't keep time when it's turned off because it doesn't have a Real Time Clock, and I didn't want to wedge an external RTC into the box.

+GBCamera_Saver is saving the photos into folders labelled with the date/time.
+It still seems to work, but this may cause a problem if it tries to create a folder with the same name again because "time is repeating itself"